Long Division Calculator

 Answer

-Patrick can buy 13 trains.
-He will have $7 left.
+Patrick can buy 13 trains, and he will have $7 left over.

 Example 2

-Jane is filling up treat bags to bring to the class on her birthday.
-She has two big packages of Haribo bears, each with 65 pieces inside.
-Jane wants to put 8 bears in each treat bag.
-How many full treat bags can she make?
-If any bears are left over, Jane is allowed to eat them.
-Will there be anything for Jane to eat, and if yes, how many bears can she have?
+Jane is filling up treat bags to share with her class on her birthday.
+She has two large packages of gummy bears, each containing 65 pieces.
+If Jane wants to put exactly 8 bears into each treat bag, how many full bags can she make?
+If there are any left over, Jane is allowed to eat them.
+Will there be any extra gummy bears for Jane to enjoy, and if so, how many?

 Solution

-To find the solution to the problem, we should perform long division with remainders.
-The quotient part of the answer will represent the amount of full treat bags.
-The remainder of the answer will represent the number of gummy bears Jane can eat.
+To find the answer, we will perform long division with remainders.
+The quotient will represent the total number of full treat bags Jane can make, and the remainder will represent the extra gummy bears she gets to eat.

-First, let’s calculate the dividend for the long division.
-There are 2 packages with 65 gummy bears each; therefore, there are 2 × 65 = 130 bears.
+First, let’s calculate the dividend for our long division equation.
+Since there are 2 packages with 65 gummy bears each, we multiply to find the total: 2 × 65 = 130 gummy bears.

 130 / 8 = 16 R2.